 Downloading a copy of your VM (Virtual Machine) to a separate environment allows you to duplicate your VM with ease, restore your VM to the state you downloaded it, or run separate tests on the current state of your VM.
-In this tutorial, we will be covering how to download a VM as an OVF from your HPC (Hosted Private Cloud) environment to a Windows machine.
+In this tutorial, we will be covering how to download a VM as an OVF from your vSphere environment to a Windows machine.

 - A My VMware account

-- A powered-off VM (Virtual Machine) in an OVHcloud HPC environment
+- A powered-off VM (Virtual Machine) in a vSphere environment

 - A target location running a Windows Operating System (Windows 8, Windows 10, Windows Server 2012, Windows Server 2016, Windows Server 2019)